Why Do Antidepressants Help Some People Feel Better?

 You say that anxiety disorder is not caused by a chemical imbalance in the brain.
 I tend to agree.
-But why is it that some people see a benefit from medication then?
-Is it because of the placebo effect, or because of something else?
+But why is it that some people feel better when taking antidepressant medications?
+Is it because of the placebo effect or because of something else?

 It’s true that anxiety disorder is not caused by a chemical imbalance in the brain.
 The chemical imbalance theory was completely discarded in 2011.
 It’s also true, however, that approximately one third of people who take antidepressants experience some symptom relief.
 The benefits are not caused by restoring a ‘chemical imbalance,’ but because of two main factors

 Before I talk about these factors, it’s important to understand that anxiety disorder is NOT caused by a chemical or biological problem.
 And anxiety disorder is NOT a medical condition.

 Anxiety disorder occurs when a person’s anxious behaviors interfere with a normal lifestyle.
 The root of anxiety disorder is anxious behaviors – the unhealthy ways we think and act.
 Since the root cause of anxiety disorder is unhealthy behaviors, we eliminate anxiety disorder by learning healthy ways—non anxious ways—of behaving.

 So the cure of anxiety disorder is through behavioral modification, and not through chemical or biological intervention.
 Identifying and addressing the unhealthy behaviors at the root of anxiety disorder is the ONLY way to achieve lasting success over problematic anxiety.